 Elliott T. Cooper

-Elliott is a senior attorney in Cooper & Scully’s Dallas office.
+Elliott is a shareholder in Cooper & Scully’s Dallas office.
 Elliott focuses his practice on litigation with an emphasis in labor & employment, intellectual property, insurance coverage, and personal injury matters.

 Elliott has successfully obtained summary judgments in patent infringement, personal injury, and insurance coverage disputes.
 He has obtained favorable resolutions in numerous bad faith cases ranging from property damage disputes to professional malpractice cases.
 Elliott has also developed extensive knowledge and experience in intellectual property matters and employment law disputes involving covenants not to compete.

 Elliott was born and raised in Arlington, Texas.
 He graduated from Southern Methodist University with a degree in business administration before moving to San Antonio to attend law school at St. Mary’s University.
 Elliott joined the firm in August of 2009 immediately after taking the Texas bar exam.
 He and his wife, Hillary, live in the Hollywood/Santa Monica neighborhood of Dallas and enjoy taking their two daughters to nearby Lindsley Park.
 In his free time, Elliott enjoys competing as a member of the BBQ cook-off team the “BBQ Barristers,” and he is a devoted supporter of SMU football and basketball.

 U.S. Court of Appeals for the Federal Circuit

 U.S. District Court Northern District of Texas

 J.D., St. Mary’s University School of Law, 2009